home page Contact Us

 click to print this pageprint this page

-History of the Rotary Club of Kittery
+History of the start of the Rotary Club of Kittery

 The continued efforts, interest and dedication of many people helped bring this new club into being.